 Being the Right Buyer

-If my boyfriend was anyone else, we would have passed on the house just as every reasonable person in Atlanta has done.
-It was obvious why this structure was sitting on the market for 16 months.
+The condition was abysmal.
+It was obvious why this structure had been sitting on the market for 16 months.
 Foreclosure seemed to be the owner’s only chance at getting rid of it.

 “It’s a rotting house on a bad foundation,” he said, “but it’s not a wet sponge on toothpick.
 It’s fixable.”